Fantasy football: Russell Wilson tops Week 3 quarterback rankings

 Sept.
-18 (UPI) -- Russell Wilson, Dak Prescott, Patrick Mahomes, Deshaun Watson and Lamar Jackson top my Week 3 fantasy football quarterback rankings for 2019.
+19 (UPI) -- Russell Wilson, Patrick Mahomes, Lamar Jackson, Deshaun Watson and Dak Prescott top my Week 3 fantasy football quarterback rankings for 2019.

-Aaron Rodgers, Tom Brady, Matt Ryan, Carson Wentz and Josh Allen round out my top-10 options for Week 3.
+Aaron Rodgers, Tom Brady, Carson Wentz, Matt Ryan and Jameis Winston round out my top-10 options for Week 3.

 If you don't have a top quarterback option, take a look at my add/drops article for Week 3.
 Prescott and Jackson are among the hottest quarterbacks in 2019, but there are still other capable gunslingers with great matchups in Week 3.